virtual-labs/engineers-forum/ph4/services/bug-processing-guide.md

 ## Conclusion

-This document outlines the bug processing workflow, including documentation, categorization, resolution, and communication steps, ensuring a structured and efficient approach to maintaining high-quality labs.
+This document provides a structured workflow for handling bug reports, ensuring clear communication, efficient resolution, and maintaining high-quality labs in the Virtual Labs ecosystem.